Budget firms boom in gloom but sparkle to fade

 The strong gains have also made low-cost providers relatively expensive compared to other sectors.
 According to Thomson Reuters StarMine SmartEstimates, Whitbread now trades at 14.6 times its expected earnings over the next 12 months, while EasyJet is at 9.5 times and William Hill at 12.2 times.

-By contrast, UK lender Barclays trades at 6.3 times and French rival BNP Paribas is at 6.9 times.
+By contrast, UK lender Barclays (BARC.L) trades at 6.3 times and French rival BNP Paribas (BNPP.PA) is at 6.9 times.

 Among consumer discretionary companies, though, the cheaper brands still offer value compared to an average price-to-earnings ratio of around 14, and they are likely to continue to outperform more expensive names as long as subdued wage growth constrains Europeans’ spending.